Immunizations

 • from out of state or out of the country,

-• is not listed on the the Wisconsin Immunization Registry, or
+• not listed on the the Wisconsin Immunization Registry, or

 • you have chosen to opt out on immunizations and will complete a waiver form to submit to the school nurse.

-*Waiver forms are available for religious, medical or personal conviction reasons.
+*Waiver forms are available for religious, medical or personal conviction.
 Keep in mind that in the event of an outbreak of a vaccine preventable disease, students with waivers may be excluded from school until the outbreak subsides.

 Student Immunization Record & Waiver Form